Balatro: Cards

+Consumables

 Players can modify their deck of playing cards through various means, which can be used to improve the odds of drawing specific hands, or improve the score output of certain cards.
 Additional playing cards can be obtained through booster packs at the shop.
 Existing cards can also be modified, destroyed or copied using Tarot cards and Spectral cards.
 Utilizing these, it is therefore possible to play non-traditional poker hands such as Five of a Kind, Flush House (full house of all the same suit), and Flush Five (five of the same suit and rank).

 Major Arcana from the cartomantic Tarot deck provide various one-time effects, such as changing cards to different playing card suits, enhancing them to provide bonuses when played, or destroying cards.
 Spectral cards behave similarly, though provide stronger effects, such as creating copies of a card, applying upgrade variants to Jokers and playing cards, or modifying the player's cash in exchange for a negative or positive effect.
 Planet cards raise the level of a poker hand, increasing their base Chips and Mult values when played.
 Each planet card applies to a different hand depending on its type, and upgrades that hand for the duration of the run.
-Vouchers, the most expensive offers in the shop, instantly provide a boost for the rest of the run (ex.
-An additional hand or discard).
-One unique voucher appears in the shop once per ante.